Alluxio/alluxio/docs/en/operation/Metastore.md

 Users familiar with the internals of RocksDB can configure the inode and edge tables through a configuration file by setting `{alluxio.site.conf.rocks.inode.file}` with the file path.
 The block metadata and block locations tables can be configured by setting `{alluxio.site.conf.rocks.block.file}` with the configuration file path.
-Template configuration files can be found at `conf/rocks-inode.ini.template` and `conf/rocks-block.ini.template`.
+Template configuration files with default options can be found at `conf/rocks-inode.ini.template` and `conf/rocks-block.ini.template`.
+Additional template configuration files can be found at `conf/rocks-inode-bloom.ini.template` and `conf/rocks-block-bloom.ini.template`, these files have additional options set, such as using bloom filters to improve the speed of lookups, these options are described below.
 A RocksDB example configuration file can be found [here](https://github.com/facebook/rocksdb/blob/main/examples/rocksdb_option_file_example.ini).
 Along with the RocksDB metrics described above, the [RocksDB Tuning Guide](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide) can assist users with designing an appropriate configuration for their workload.